DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/nodes/widthExpr.md

 A node's width.

 ##### param(value): any
-When the Diagram calls this function as a setter, contains the node's new width value.
-When the Diagram calls this function as a getter, contains `undefined`.
+A node's new width or `undefined`.

 ---
 A function assigned to this property should do the following:
 * Return a node's width when the **value** parameter is set to `undefined`
-* When the **value** parameter contains a node's new width, assign this width to the **obj** parameter
+* Save a new width value to a data storage when the **value** parameter contains a node's width.
+For instance, assign this value to the **obj** parameter to save a node's width in your data source.

 The [units](/api-reference/10%20UI%20Components/dxDiagram/1%20Configuration/units.md '/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/#units') property specifies the measurement unit.